Discover new ideas with a First-Year Seminar at Northern Vermont University-Johnson.

 In this course we will study the history and content of mathematics’ most famous puzzles.
 The essence of mathematics is not about doing boring calculations, and you won’t see any of those in this course.
 Instead mathematics is about answering questions and solving puzzles that can improve lives and advance society.
 In short, mathematics is about making the world a better place.
 This course will examine some of the great “puzzles” of mathematics and put them into a historical context.
 We’ll study the challenges faced by humans throughout history and learn how mathematics came to their rescue to get the problem solved.
 No mathematical background is required.
 This semester this course will have a special focus on the historical development of the computer from the industrial revolution to present times.

-Please note: This class is full.
 This course will give you a pathway to gain the ability to write original songs of various types.
-A wide spectrum of topics will include fundamental aspects of music, basics in writing skills, and a historical perspective on successful songwriters from the distant past to today.
-An extensive use of YouTube will allow you to observe, listen, and analyze songs directly performed by master songwriters.
-You will write and perform at least three complete songs during the semester, along with many exercises during the process.
+A wide spectrum of topics will include fundamental aspects of music theory, basics in writing skills, and an analysis of songs from master songwriters.
+Extensive use of YouTube will allow you to observe songs of various styles such as Blues, Rock, and Jazz.
+You will write and perform at least three songs during the semester.
 Each song will be recorded, and at the end of the semester, a CD recording will be produced.
-There will be a final performance of each student's best works.
+There will be a final performance of each student’s best work.

 Dreams, Freedom, and Wonder